Zyz-0916/MRS-DEIM/README.md

 ## Dependencies and Requirements
 To effortlessly replicate our experiments, please ensure your system meets the following hardware and software requirements:
-*   OS: Ubuntu 20.04 or higher
-*   GPU: NVIDIA RTX 3090 or equivalent (CUDA 11.3 or higher)
-*   Python: 3.8 or higher
-*   PyTorch: 1.10.0 or higher

 Please install the required packages using the provided text file:
 ```bash
 pip install -r requirements.txt